padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 ##### Explore the image to determine the dominant land cover classes

 Zoom in and out, explore the image to identify the different surface types.
 You may see water, forest, roads, mines, cropping lands, burnt land, and bare ground.
-Let's categorise these surface types into the eight major land cover classes.
+Let's categorise these surface types into the six major land cover classes.
 You may notice that the study area is dominated by NTV.
 However, you may also see CTV in the top north, scattered waterbodies, NS, and AS.
 Once you understand the surface types and cover classes in your study area, collect reference features and label them.

 ##### Randomly select reference points for the classes